srobotta/moodle-tiny_cloze/README.md

 ### v1.8
 - Empty response field are automatically ignored when the question otherwise can be created from the remaining filled response fields.
+- When creating a new question, by default the first answer is marked as correct, all subsequent answer options are marked as incorrect.

 ### v1.7
 - When creating blanks for possible answers, the default grade is now "Correct" instead